jmbucknall/EZDSL/ezdsl.md

 #### Description
   Unlinks the current data object but does not dispose of it.
-The internal cursor is moved to the next data object in the list, or to the AfterLast position if there are no more objects after it.
+The internal cursor is moved to the next data object in the list, or to the `AfterLast` position if there are no more objects after it.

-  In DEBUG mode, an assertion error (ascDeleteEdges) will occur if the cursor is at BeforeFirst or AfterLast.
+  In DEBUG mode, an assertion error (`ascDeleteEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.

 ### Declaration
     procedure Empty; override;
 #### Description
-  Walks the list, calling Erase for every data object it finds.
+  Walks the list, calling `Erase` for every data object it finds.

 ### Declaration
     procedure Erase;
 #### Description
-  Works like Delete, but also disposes the data object by calling DisposeData if the list owns its data objects.
+  Works like `Delete`, but also disposes the data object by calling `DisposeData` if the list owns its data objects.

 ### Declaration
     function Examine : pointer;
 #### Description
   Returns the data object the cursor is pointing to.

-  In DEBUG mode, an assertion error (ascExamineEdges) will occur if the cursor is at BeforeFirst or AfterLast.
+  In DEBUG mode, an assertion error (`ascExamineEdges`) will occur if the cursor is at `BeforeFirst` or `AfterLast`.

 ### Declaration
     procedure InsertAfter(aData : pointer);
 #### Description
   Inserts the data object aData after the cursor for an unsorted list.
-  For a sorted list you should use InsertSorted to insert new data objects.
+  For a sorted list you should use `InsertSorted` to insert new data objects.

-  In DEBUG mode, an assertion error (ascInsertEdges) will occur if the cursor is at AfterLast.
+  In DEBUG mode, an assertion error (`ascInsertEdges`) will occur if the cursor is at `AfterLast`.

-  In DEBUG mode, an assertion error (ascIsSortedList) will occur if the list is sorted.
+  In DEBUG mode, an assertion error (`ascIsSortedList`) will occur if the list is sorted.

 ### Declaration
     procedure InsertBefore(aData : pointer);
 #### Description
-  Inserts the data object aData before the cursor for an unsorted list.
-For a sorted list you should use InsertSorted to insert new data objects.
+  Inserts the data object `aData` before the cursor for an unsorted list.
+For a sorted list you should use `InsertSorted` to insert new data objects.

-  In DEBUG mode, an assertion error (ascInsertEdges) will occur if the cursor is at BeforeFirst.
+  In DEBUG mode, an assertion error (`ascInsertEdges`) will occur if the cursor is at BeforeFirst.

-  In DEBUG mode, an assertion error (ascIsSortedList) will occur if the list is sorted.
+  In DEBUG mode, an assertion error (`ascIsSortedList`) will occur if the list is sorted.

 ### Declaration
     procedure InsertSorted(aData : pointer);
 #### Description
-  Inserts the data object aData into a sorted list.
-For an unsorted list you should use InsertAfter or InsertBefore to insert new data objects.
+  Inserts the data object `aData` into a sorted list.
+For an unsorted list you should use `InsertAfter` or `InsertBefore` to insert new data objects.

-  In DEBUG mode, an assertion error (ascIsNotSortedList) will occur if the list is not sorted.
+  In DEBUG mode, an assertion error (`ascIsNotSortedList`) will occur if the list is not sorted.

 ### Declaration